SenseTecnic/SenseTecnic.github.io/fred/faq.md

 ### Q. Are you guys philanthropists or looking to make a quick buck?
 We are providing FRED as a service to the Node-RED community.
 Initially FRED was free, but we've found it necessary to cover the costs of running *many* Node-RED instances in the cloud, so we're introducing paid subscriptions for those that need their instance to run 24x7.
 We think Node-RED is very powerful and we aim to build our business out of making it easy for companies and developers to use it for their projects.
 ___

-### Q. Can I use it for commercial purposes?
-Yes, feel free to use your account and the NR instances in anyway you want.
-However, keep in mind that we only run your instance for 24 hours with the free account, and don't offer any guarantees that your flow will stay up.
-If you want that type of guarantee, please [contact us](mailto:info@sensetecnic.com) or consider a paid subscription.

-___

 ### Q. Can I have unlimited flows or nodes running?
-We don't restrict the volume and data in/out at this stage but we may have to if our costs get out of hand.
-If your flows misbehave, we may need to shut them down until we can work out what’s up.
+Paid tiers have high resource limits and we don't restrict message flows.
+The free tier has enough resources to try out the service, but you'll want to upgrade for anything serious.
+In all cases, we monitor the system and if your flows misbehave, we may need to shut them down until we can work out what’s up.

 ___